jython/book/chapter19.rst

-You should generally manage the entry and exit of such locks through a with-statement; failing that, you must use a try-finally to ensure that the lock is released.
+You should generally manage the entry and exit of such locks through a with-statement; failing that, you must use a try-finally to ensure that the lock is always released when exiting a block of code.

 Here's some example code using the with-statement.
 The code allocates a lock, then shares it amongst some tasks::